ZhaozhiQIAN/Single-Cause-Perturbation-NeurIPS-2021/README.md

 ## Usage

 To run the code locally, make sure to first install the required python packages specified in `requirements.txt`.
+Python 3.6+ is recommended (the code has been tested with Python 3.7).

 All the experiments scripts are located under [`experiments/`](./experiments/).
 The `reproduce_all.sh` shell script contains commands to reproduce *all* synthetic data tables and figures in the paper.